-The Quake node lets you create a very common camera move, the camera shake.
+The Quake node allows you to to create a very common camera move, the camera shake.
 Using the Quake node, you can generate an automated quake instead of manually entering random keyframes.
 This way, you can simulate the shock of something heavy falling on the ground, like an earthquake or a strong vibration.